cro7nis/narratai/README.md

 3. **Translation with NLLB**:
    - If the user specifies a language different from the original transcription, the **NLLB** model translates the SRT file.
    - This results in a new SRT file with segments translated into the desired language, maintaining the original timing structure.
+   - 17 languages are supported

 4. **Voice Generation with XTTS**:
    - The **XTTS** model is applied to each SRT segment to generate artificial speech.
    - Users have several options for voice generation:
+     - **Adjust Speed**: The user can adjust the voice of generated speech (Not always applied due to synchronization constraints)
-     - **Predefined Speakers**: Choose from a set of available voices.
+     - **Predefined Speakers**: The user can choose from a set of available speakers.
-     - **Voice Cloning**: Submit their own recordings to clone their voice.
+     - **Voice Cloning**: The user can submit their own mic recordings for voice cloning.
-     - **Input Media Voice Cloning**: Use the voice from the uploaded media file for cloning.
+     - **Input Media Voice Cloning**: The media voice is used for cloning.
-     - Adjust the generated voice speed.

 5. **Output Presentation**:
    - The app combines the generated voice segments into a cohesive voiceover and presents the final output to the user.